 A dental lab technician crafts therapeutic and cosmetic dental appliances like crowns, bridges, and dentures based on molds of patients' teeth.
 They use a variety of tools and materials, and may specialize in the types of dental pieces they work on.
 A high school diploma is required for employment.
 Voluntary professional certifications are available.
-According to the BLS, jobs in this field are expected to increase 11% from 2014-2024, and they paid a median salary of $37,190 in 2015.
+According to the BLS, jobs in this field are expected to increase by 14% from 2016-2026, and they paid a median salary of $38,670 in 2017.

 Physical therapists help patients with movement issues attributable to a variety of conditions, including illness, age or injury.
 They assess patients and prescribe exercises, assistive technology (like crutches) or applied treatments like electrical stimulation.
 Physical therapists are required to hold state licensing.
 The requirements for licensure vary, but include at least a 3-year Doctor of Physical Therapy degree, a 1-year clinical residency, and a passing score on the National Physical Therapy Examination.
 Physical therapists who complete additional clinical training and take an exam can earn board certification in an area of specialty, like geriatric care.
 Physical therapist jobs are predicted to increase 28% from 2016-2026, according to the BLS; physical therapists earned median pay of $86,850 in 2017.